TCCL/router/README.md

 #### Custom Types, Promotions and Checks

-Using the `TCCL\Router\PayloadVerify` class, you can add register custom type, promotion and check specifiers as described in the previous section.
+Using the `TCCL\Router\PayloadVerify` class, you can register custom type, promotion and check specifiers as described in the previous section.
 Example:

 ~~~php
 use TCCL\Router\PayloadVerify;